Francisco Perea

-Francisco Perea (January 9, 1830 – May 21, 1913) was an American businessman and politician, serving first in the House of the New Mexico Territory after the area's acquisition by the United States following the Mexican–American War.
+Francisco Perea Chaves (January 9, 1830 – May 21, 1913) was an American businessman and politician, serving first in the House of the New Mexico Territory after the area's acquisition by the United States following the Mexican–American War.
 He was a cousin of Pedro Perea, and grandson of Governor Francisco Xavier Chávez, the first Governor (1822–1823) of the Departamento de Nuevo México under the independent First Mexican Empire.
 Perea had a trade network along the Santa Fe Trail between St. Louis and Mexico.

 During the American Civil War, Perea was commissioned as a Union Army lieutenant colonel, helping to defend the Territory.
 He was elected to serve as a delegate for the Territory of New Mexico to the 38th United States Congress from March 4, 1863, to March 3, 1865.
 After the war he served again in the Territorial legislature, and then as US postmaster of Jemez Springs from 1894 to 1905.